Wedding dresses: a brief history

 In 1840 Queen Victoria married Prince Albert in a white wedding dress made from heavy silk satin, making what can be called a wedding dress revolution.
 Even though she was not the first royal to be married in white, it was her dress that was reproduced in various fashion journals, and established the ideal of a white wedding dress for years to come.

 These days different shades of white such as cream, ivory and off-white have become popular colours for a wedding dress.
 Wedding dresses come in all different shapes, styles and lengths, they are often beaded or embroidered.
-Take a look at 100 of the most iconic wedding dresses ever.

 The colour and style of the wedding dress also depend on the culture of the country the bride comes from.
 For instance, in Chinese, Indian, and some other Eastern cultures, brides often wear red or a white-red combination, as it symbolises good luck.
 In Japanese weddings, brides often wear multiple colourful dresses throughout the ceremony and the following festivities.